wmjordan/PowerJSON/README.md

 	* DefaultValueAttribute: values equal to DefaultValueAttribute.Value are not serialized.
 	* ReadOnlyAttribute: values are not deserialized when ReadOnlyAttribute.IsReadOnly is set to true.

-This fork introduced a NamingConvention setting in JSONParameters to control the naming convention of serialized fields and properties.
+This fork introduced the following settings in JSONParameters:
+	* NamingConvention: control the naming convention of serialized fields and properties.
 It has added support for camel-case, uppercase names.
+	* SerializeStaticMembers: control whether static fields or properties should be serialized.
+(2015-4-2)

 This fork also fixed some issues in the original fastJSON project:
 	* The serialized Enum value could be incorrect when the underlying type is Int64 or UInt64.
 	* Null values were ignored in deserialization (when the constructor of a type initialize the value, in deserialization, the null value should not be ignored).
 	* Multi-value items in NameValueCollection were not serialized correctly.
+	* Serializing TimeSpan type could cause application stack overflow.
+(2015-4-2)